Diyckstra/terraform-provider-deyckstra/website/docs/d/ebs_snapshot.md

 layout: "aws"
 page_title: "aws_ebs_snapshot"
 description: |-
-  Get information on an EBS snapshot.
+  Provides information about an EBS snapshot.
 ---

 # Data Source: aws_ebs_snapshot

-Use this data source to get information about an EBS snapshot for use when provisioning EBS volumes
+Provides information about an EBS snapshot for use when provisioning EBS volumes.

 ## Example Usage